RavanH/xml-sitemaps-manager/README.md

-# WordPress XML Sitemaps Manager
+# XML Sitemaps Manager

-Fix some bugs and add new options to manage the WordPress core XML Sitemaps.
+Options to manage the WordPress core XML Sitemaps, optimize and fix some bugs.